Eurosam: Naval systems

 On 17 November 2011 the French Navy air defence frigate Chevalier Paul successfully tested its PAAMS air defence system.
 It was the longest range intercept to date for the Eurosam system, with any PAAMS system, whether Italian, British or French.
 Meanwhile, HMS Defender, the Royal Navy's fifth Type 45 destroyer, equipped with the PAAMS (UK) system christened Sea Viper, completed its initial sea trials before returning to the shipyard, in Glasgow.

 Anti-air application

 In August 1999 FSAF was extended to include PAAMS, the Principal Anti Air Missile System.
 PAAMS uses both Aster 15 and Aster 30 missiles for self-defence, local area defence and long range area defence.
 PAAMS is managed by EUROPAAMS, a joint venture between Eurosam (66%) and MBDA subsidiary UKAMS (33%).
 MBDA also owns 66% of Eurosam, in effect giving it a 77% share of the project.
-MBDA is itself owned by BAE, EADS and Finmeccanica.
+MBDA is itself owned by BAE, Airbus and Leonardo.
 PAAMS is fitted in the 4 French/Italian Horizon frigates and 6 British Type 45 destroyers.